Adams County Correctional Facility, Adams County, Mississippi

-Hundreds of prisoners took control of a unit at a private prison owned by Corrections Corporation of America (now Core Civic) and attempted to negotiate a meeting with the warden to voice their concerns.
-After guards deploy tear gas canisters, prisoners threw the canisters back towards the firing line along with stones, soda cans, and kitchen trays.
-Some prisoners stacked food trays and reached the roof where the guards were stationed, assaulting prison staff and again demanding a meeting with the warden.
+Hundreds of prisoners took control of a unit at a private prison owned and operated by the Corrections Corporation of America (now Core Civic) and attempted to negotiate a meeting with the warden to voice their concerns.
+After guards deployed tear gas canisters, prisoners threw the canisters back towards the firing line along with stones, soda cans, and kitchen trays.
+Some prisoners stacked food carts and reached the roof where the guards were stationed, assaulting prison staff and again demanding a meeting with the warden.
 Prisoners started a large fire in the prison yard.
-One guard dies from blunt trauma and 20 others are injured.

-The uprising occurs following complaints by prisoners of medical neglect resulting in fatalities, excessive use of segregation, spoiled food, lack of interpreters, and mistreatment from staff.
-The prison is run by Core Civic under contract with the Federal Bureau of Prisons.
+The uprising occurred following complaints by prisoners of medical neglect resulting in fatalities, excessive use of segregation, spoiled food, lack of interpreters, and mistreatment from staff.
+The prison is a Criminal Alien Requirement (CAR) facility run by Core Civic under contract with the Federal Bureau of Prisons.

-On a phone call to a local ABC station, a prisoner reported rampant physical abuse and a demand for better food, medical attention, and respect from guards.
+On a phone call to a local ABC station, a prisoner reported rampant physical abuse by guards and a demand for better food, medical attention, and respect from guards.

 The Intercept collected statements from detainees at the facility.
 One detainee wrote,